Shannon-Goddard/PyBer_Analysis/README.md

 Bubble charts are useful when presenting financial, population, and weather data because you can add a third and fourth factor to convey more information.
 The first two factors are the x- and y-axes data, which we have been using quite frequently.
 By changing the “dot” into a “bubble,” we are adding a third factor: size.
 If there is more than one dataset that uses the same axes, we can change the color of each marker for each dataset, which will add a fourth factor: color.

+If we look at the final product, we can see that the bubble chart contains three different scatter plots, one for each type of city.

 ![Fig2](https://github.com/Shannon-Goddard/PyBer_Analysis/blob/master/analysis/Fig2.png)<br/>
 we can visualize the summary statistics and determine if there are any outliers by using box-and-whisker plots.